Winners and Losers From the 2022 MLB Trade Deadline

-Winners and losers from the 2022 MLB trade deadline originally appeared on NBC Sports Chicago
+Winners and losers from the 2022 MLB trade deadline originally appeared on NBC Sports Boston

 The 2022 MLB trade deadline did not disappoint.